 Islets are shipped with CMRL media in a 50 mL tube at ambient temperature, via FedEx.
 Recipients in Canada and the United States will receive the islets the next day, while international recipients typically receive them within 48 hours.

-What other samples are available?
+What other tissues and samples are available?

 What kind of quality assurance do you perform on your islet preparations?